bryanbilek/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is like React for backend.
+Express forces us to make more decisions due to the flexibility and control it provides.

 - [ ] Describe Middleware?

+Middleware functions can get a request & response objects, operate on them, & trigger an action (when specified to).
+Examples of middleware are logging & security.
+Middleware is kind of like an array of functions & middleware can change a request or response but it also doesn't have to.

 - [ ] Describe a Resource?

+Applied to computer programs, resources are data files that accompany a program's executable code.
+Resources simplify the code you have to write by moving the creation of complex sets of data or graphical content outside of your code and into more appropriate tools.

 - [ ] What can the API return to help clients know if a request was successful?

+You can program a succesful response status to show the request was succesful or thinking backwards you could program to return an error if it isn't a success.

 - [ ] How can we partition our application into sub-applications?

+Using Express Routers help to split an application into sub-applications & make it more modular or easier to maintain and reason about.

 ## Minimum Viable Product